containers-ai/alameda.containers.ai/content/_index.md

     <div id="buttons" class="buttons container-fluid">
         <div class="row justify-content-center">
-            <a title="Install Alameda on Kubernetes today." class="btn btn-alameda" href="/docs/setup/kubernetes/quick-start">GET STARTED</a>
+            <a title="Install Federator.ai on Kubernetes today." class="btn btn-alameda" href="/docs/setup/kubernetes/quick-start">GET STARTED</a>
-            <a title="Dive deeper to understand what Alameda is and how it works." class="btn btn-alameda" href="/docs/concepts/">LEARN MORE</a>
+            <a title="Dive deeper to understand what Federator.ai is and how it works." class="btn btn-alameda" href="/docs/concepts/">LEARN MORE</a>
             <a title="Download the latest release." class="btn btn-alameda" href="{{< alameda_release_url >}}">DOWNLOAD {{< alameda_release_name >}}</a>
         </div>
     </div>